We try our best to be the best we can be

 Through our Golden Rules, we ensure school values and expectations are clear and fair.
 We use praise and reward to promote positive consequences and help encourage children to take ownership of own behaviour.

-We have implemented a strong anti-bullying culture, regularly discussing the topic through class exercises, as well as dedicating an annual ‘Anti-Bullying Week’ to ensure all children promote respect for individual differences.
+We have implemented a strong anti-bullying culture, regularly discussing the topic in class, to ensure all children promote respect for individual differences.
 Our RE curriculum helps children acquire an understanding of, and respect for, their own and other cultures and ways of life.